 There is An Excellent Alternative to Topical Creams

 While there are many over the counter and prescription treatments that can alleviate the more unpleasant symptoms, there are no known medications that can get rid of eczema permanently.
-However, there is a homeopathic remedy that not only offers relief from symptoms, but permanently eradicates recurring spots of eczema all over the body.
+However, there is a homeopathic remedy that not only offers relief from symptoms, but can permanently eradicate recurring spots of eczema all over your body.

 An Ancient Remedy That is Effective For All Types of Skin Ailments

 This substance comes from an herb that humans have been using internally for millennia to treat invaders like cold and flu bugs and externally for all kinds of skin conditions: oil of oregano.

 Oregano oil doesn’t get nearly the press it deserves.
 The oregano plant is found primarily in the Mediterranean countries where it is harvested and processed into a concentrated oil that well known to alternative health practitioners as powerful agent in the fight against microscopic organisms that attack the body and cause illness.
 It’s too cheap and easy to produce and distribute – it’s not a moneymaker like some of the synthetic drugs that earn companies millions or billions of dollars a year.

 Origanum Vulgare, or O.v.
 Hirtum, are but just a few of the Latin names for the sturdy oregano plant that grows in Greece and is used in cooking and for medicinal purposes.
 There can be a lot of confusion over matching the right name to the right herb.
 The spice oregano is frequently mixed up with marjoram or sweet marjoram (a common and blander spice used in America).
 While marjoram is an excellent cooking spice, it does not have the medicinal value of high quality, pure oregano.